 Eligible topics

 IJ4EU is open to cross-border investigative projects on any topic.
-This includes, but is not limited to, corruption, illicit enrichment and financial crime, security, democracy and human rights, environment and climate change, and health – including the COVID-19 pandemic.
-Projects must aim to reveal new information that is of relevance to the public in at least two EU member states or at least one EU member state and one EU candidate country, or to the wider European public sphere.
+This includes, but is not limited to, corruption, illicit enrichment and financial crime, security, democracy and human rights, environment and climate change, and health.
+Projects must aim to reveal new information that is of relevance to the public in at least two Creative Europe countries.

 IJ4EU is dedicated to supporting a diverse range of topics and teams across Europe.
 We welcome projects focusing on underreported issues.
 Furthermore, teams working in eligible countries where investigative journalism is under pressure, including financial and political pressure, are especially encouraged to apply.